A Note on Optimal Product Pricing: Numerical examples

 \section{Numerical examples}

 We compare solving PPPs with CCP, QMM, and NLP.
 We use a relative objective tolerance of $0.001$ for all three methods.
+(The takeaways of the experiments are not particularly dependent on the tolerance.)
 To solve the convex subproblems of CCP, we use the open-source convex optimization solver SCS \cite{odonoghue2016scs}.
 To solve the quadratic subproblems of QMM, we use the open-source QP solver OSQP \cite{stellato2020osqp}.
 For NLP, we use the open-source NLP solver IPOPT \cite{wachter2006implementation}.
 We interface with all solvers via CVXPY \cite{diamond2016cvxpy} and use their respective default settings.
 We run the experiments on an Apple M1 Pro.

 \paragraph{CVXPY specification.} Figure \ref{code:cvxpy} shows how the convex-concave procedure outlined in \S\ref{s-ccp} is implemented with a few lines of CVXPY code.
 In lines 4--12, problem \eqref{e-convex}, with price limits and a pricing policy, is modeled with CVXPY.
 In line 7, we use a \verb|CallbackParam|, such that the linearization will be updated automatically when the problem is re-solved.
 In line 11, the $ij$th entry of \texttt{C} stores the attribute $a_{ij}$.
 In line 15, the convex-concave procedure is initialized, before iterations are run in lines 16 and 17.
 The code for QMM and NLP is very similar.